-The calm of a late-summer morning 21 years ago was shattered when coordinated terrorist attacks killed nearly 3,000 Americans — including 412 first responders.
-In the ensuing weeks and months, Americans came together in a way not often seen.
-The City and its participating community partners for the 9/11 event seek to recapture, at least for one weekend, that sense of unity and fellowship that infused this nation 21 years ago.
+The calm of a late-summer morning was shattered when coordinated terrorist attacks killed nearly 3,000 — including 412 first responders — on September 11, 2001.
+In the ensuing weeks and months, the people of the United States of America came together in a way not often seen.

 It is that feeling of togetherness that the City of St. George, American Legion Post 90, the St. George Exchange Club, United We Pledge and many other community organizations hope to evoke during the free event, “Patriot Day: Remembering 9/11” on Sept.
 9 at Historic Town Square from 10 a.m. to 11 a.m.

 Everybody is invited to take part in this event and thank our first responders for putting their health and well-being on the line to make our community safer.
 Youth choirs will perform songs to honor the sacrifices made in the aftermath of the attacks.
 The keynote speaker is Victor Guzman, who was in one of the towers the terrorists attacked.